halfa/yaka-compiler/README.md

 ----

 Build a compiler for the Yaka language using javacc.

 *This is an highschool project at INSA Rennes, that's why comments are in french.*

 Features
 --------

-The compiler can build yaka code into either
+The compiler can build yaka code into either:

 * Yaka ASM, run on YVM
 * x86 Pentium ASM, run on DosBOX

+The compiler is designed for new language files to be easy to write.

 Build
 -----